dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 2 Hopkins.md

 - Commutative
 - Associative

-Works similar to a 1-dimensional Lie group in an appropriate category, i.e. a group object in this category.
+Behaves like a 1-dimensional Lie group in an appropriate category, i.e. a group object in this category.

-Can we count/classify formal groups?
+**Question**: can we count/classify formal groups?
 And how do we construct them?

 Theorem of Lazard:
 There is a functor